 African-Eurasian Migratory Landbirds Action Plan (AEMLAP)

-Aim: A co-ordinated flyway-scale approach to the conservation and protection of African-Eurasian migratory landbirds through facilitating the development, adoption of the Action Plan at the 11th meeting of the Convention on Migratory Species (CMS) Conference of the Parties (COP11), and its implementation across the flyway region.
+Aim: A co-ordinated flyway-scale approach to the conservation and protection of African-Eurasian migratory landbirds through facilitating the development, and adoption of the Action Plan at the 11th meeting of the Convention on Migratory Species (CMS) Conference of the Parties (COP11), and its implementation across the flyway region.
 This was called for by CMS Resolution 10.27 on Improving the Conservation Status of Migratory Landbirds in the African-Eurasian Region.

 Key achievements to date:

-- Roundtable discussion at the XIII Pan-African Ornithological Congress (PAOC) in Arusha, Tanzania.
+- Roundtable discussion at the 13th Pan-African Ornithological Congress (PAOC) in Arusha, Tanzania – 2012.